Hiyya1/ODT-2026-Hiyya/README.md

 - `Built the full circuit with all components.`
 - `Made 12 small MDF panels for each flower as a separate module, with holes drilled into it for wires to pass through.`
 - `Made a larger styrofoam and mount board base to put together the flowers.`
-- `Attached flower, servo, and sensor to each MDF panel, connecting them to the larger base.`
+- `Attached flower, servo, and sensor to the styrofoam base.`
 - `Tested code with the build.`
+- `Found some servos not working as planned due to the extension wires that had to be used.`
+- `Brought down the project to 6 working flowers.`
+- `Added painted MDF panels to cover up wiring.`
 - `Playtesting with users.`
 - `Made small revisions and cleaned up the build.`